VidCruiter Logo

 Because most hiring managers are involved in hiring in addition to their regular duties, they can easily get overscheduled.
 Recruiters are also notoriously overscheduled.
 While it may keep the process moving, overscheduling can have serious drawbacks.

 So, how many should you schedule in a day?
 There is no hard and fast answer because it depends.
-While there isn’t a specific number to keep in mind, it’s a bad idea to book a bunch of interviews back to back (especially if they are conducted by video).
+While there isn’t a specific number to keep in mind, it’s a bad idea to book a bunch of interviews back-to-back (especially if they are conducted by video).

 Microsoft’s groundbreaking 2021 study about brain wave activity proved that back-to-back live virtual meetings are stressful.
 The antidote?
 Short breaks.